ringsce/ringsce-editor/README.md

 #  ringsce editor
 This is an editor written with Lazarus IDE and free Pascal.
-Where you can use for ringsce repo to build the engine
+Where you can use for ringsce repo to build the engine ringsCe editor is available too for silicon compatibility mode.
+For, this build its' a gtk3 editor and interpreter.
+We are coding a vm and interpreter for editor, macros and gaming script.
+For older versions like intel os'es we must use freePascal instead.
+For silicon compatibility mode we need to use gtk3 editor and gtk3 framework from brew.

 ## Our Goals
 Our goal for this project is to deliver an open-source library for JSON, XML, and database for the ringssce engine.
+To get started, we need to have now a m1+ for building our own json library and XML library.
+For older versions we must use the freePascal code folder.

 ## Database goals